๐ŸŒฟIntro to Environmental Science

 Why This Matters

-When you look at a soil profile, you're seeing millions of years of geological and biological processes stacked in neat horizontal bands.
-Understanding soil horizons isn't just about memorizing letters—you're being tested on how weathering, nutrient cycling, and ecosystem dynamics work together to create the foundation for terrestrial life.
+When you look at a soil profile, you're seeing millions of years of geological and biological processes stacked in horizontal bands.
+Understanding soil horizons isn't just about memorizing letters.
+You're being tested on how weathering, nutrient cycling, and ecosystem dynamics work together to create the foundation for terrestrial life.
 These concepts connect directly to units on biogeochemical cycles, ecosystem productivity, agriculture, and land use.

 Each horizon tells a story about what happens when rock meets life.
-The AP exam loves to test whether you understand the processes that create each layer and how human activities—farming, development, deforestation—disrupt them.
+Exams frequently test whether you understand the processes that create each layer and how human activities like farming, development, and deforestation disrupt them.
 Don't just memorize that the A horizon is "topsoil."
 Know why it's fertile, how it forms, and what happens when it erodes.

 Surface Layers: Where Life Meets Soil